Oak Academy https://www.thenational.academy/

 How will my child access any online remote education you are providing?

-We use Google Classroom and Google Meet for our lessons in school.
+We use Google Classroom for our lessons in school.
 Your child has been added to the Google Classrooms for each subject and can access these from Google directly or by following the link on the website Staff/Students>Website Learning Links> Google Classroom

 If my child does not have digital or online access at home, how will you support them to access remote education?